 Mental Health Initiatives

-In addition to training, new employees (including new graduates, midcareer hires and contract employees) undergo three types of e-learning-based communication courses for a fixed period after entering the Company.
+In addition to training, new employees (including new graduates, midcareer hires and contract employees) undergo e-learning-based communication courses for a fixed period after entering the Company.
 For two years after entering the Company, we also provide appropriate support regarding employee work-related lifestyles, which involves industrial physicians interviewing all new employees every six months, determining the status of communications in the areas of lifestyles, health, supervisors, colleagues, provided advice as needed.

 Inclusion lecture meetings have also been held recently.
 These meetings aim to create a culture to accept people with diverse characteristics and personalities, as well as those in the course of illness treatment, into workplaces.

 In addition to our simple occupational stress survey, since 2011 we have conducted a workplace stress questionnaire (occupational stress and mental health) to provide hints for improving the workplace, with nearly all employees replying to.
 Beyond providing individuals with feedback, managers in each workplace are also given details of the results of their organization useful for improving workplace conditions.
 We have also formulated and implemented stress reduction plans (communication improvement plans) in workplaces deemed to be particularly susceptible to high stress levels by conducting interviews with managers and members of such workplaces.
 Moreover, we are working to identify good practices in workplaces with a positive mental health environment and improving work conditions over time, with interviews with and documents released by representatives of these workplaces made available via the intranet in order to apply them to other workplaces throughout the Company.
-We introduced a dedicated system for stress survey in which people can check their survey results immediately in fiscal 2018.
-In fiscal 2019, we plan to enhance the system so that the survey results of their own division can be viewed on a website.
+In fiscal 2018, we introduced a dedicated system, through which the survey results of individuals and organizations can be checked on a website.
 The new stress questionnaire is helping workplaces to undertake voluntary actions to improve working conditions and many workplaces that actively utilize the survey results is increasing.

-As a result, the percentage of workplaces with low noticeable stress levels and are considered to be functioning well in various categories rose from 22.1% in fiscal 2015 to 27.9% in fiscal 2018.
-Workplaces where there was judged to be a “high level of perceived stress, concern that specific workplace measures may not be working” decreased by half, from 8.7% to 4.1%.
+As a result, the percentage of workplaces with low noticeable stress levels and are considered to be functioning well in various categories rose from 22.1% in fiscal 2015 to 37.9% in fiscal 2019.
+Workplaces where there was judged to be a “high level of perceived stress, concern that specific workplace measures may not be working” decreased by half, from 8.7% to 4.6%.
 With regards to human resource management, we are enhancing the contents of our leadership training programs, which improve the working environment by creating a better workplace atmosphere.
-In fiscal 2019, we will work to improve workplace culture by examining the results of stress-level surveys at each workplace over a period of years, as well as taking account of the benefits of teleworking.
+In fiscal 2020, we continue to improve workplace culture by examining the results of stress-level surveys at each workplace over a period of years, as well as taking account of the benefits of teleworking.